Nikhilhello/AICT_CS_Internship/README.md

 ```

 ### **3️⃣ Running the Application**
--Open the project folder in VS Code or IDLE.
+- Open the project folder in VS Code or IDLE.
--Select an image, enter a message, and encrypt it!
+- Select an image, enter a message, and encrypt it!

 ---